michaelborck-books/ai-as-a-teaching-partner/source/ai-prompt-strategy-for-hr-education.md

 While showing a dedicated app or agent might look polished, focusing on **prompt engineering** prepares the lecturers for future tools.

-*   **Prompt as the Core Skill:** Prompts are the language of interaction across all generative AI interfaces—whether it’s a simple chat window, an academic agent system, or a bespoke HR app.
+*   **Prompt as the Core Skill:** Prompts are the language of interaction across all generative AI interfaces,whether it’s a simple chat window, an academic agent system, or a bespoke HR app.
 By teaching the *skill of prompting*, you are giving them a transferable skill applicable regardless of whether the university later adopts a specialized **agent** or **app**.

 **Conclusion:**